Updated 8/22/2024

 (4) Close Button

-Closes the display screen and shows the home screen.
+Closes the display screen and returns to the Home screen.

-With the info display button off, tapping the vector tile features displays information in a popup.
+With the information display button off, tapping a vector tile feature displays information in a popup.

-Adds and edits points, lines, polygons, and map memos.
+Add and edit points, lines, polygons, and map memos.

 (1) Point Tool Display Button